feifeiji89/attribution-reporting-api/AGGREGATE.md

 contributions (values) across all buckets for a given source event.
 L1 refers to the L1 sensitivity / norm of the histogram contributions per source event.

-The adtech can also customize the contribution limit for each bucket during source registration and specify which bucket to allocate the contributions to in the trigger.
-The bucket-level limits must be less than or equal to `L1`.
+The adtech can also customize the contribution limit for each [aggregatable bucket](#optional--aggregatable-buckets) during source registration and specify which aggregatable bucket to allocate the contributions to in the trigger.
+The aggregatable-bucket-level limits must be less than or equal to `L1`.

-Exceeding these limits (including bucket-level limits) will cause future contributions to silently drop.
+Exceeding these limits (including aggregatable-bucket-level limits) will cause future contributions to silently drop.
 While exposing failure in any kind of error interface can be used to leak sensitive information, we might be able to reveal aggregate failure results via some other monitoring side channel in the future.

 For the initial proposal, set `L1 = 65536`.
 Note that for privacy, this parameter can be arbitrary, as noise in the aggregation service will be scaled